poteresting/VentaTours/README.md

 Project: A responsive website

-Description: This is a functional and responsive website for my project idea called "VentaTours", that is a website for tourism company providing tour services and information.
+Description: This is a responsive website project i built  for an imaginary company named "VentaTours", which is a tourism company providing tour services and information to customers.

 Concept: HTML and CSS, Media queries